 Our Work Is 100% Guaranteed.

-Your new entertainment center is covered by our 1-Year Warranty.
+Your new entertainment center is covered by our 2 Year Construction Warranty.
 It’s our promise that “if it isn’t right, we’ll fix it.”
 We’re here to ensure your complete satisfaction.

-• While our virtual 3D designs are as close as current technology allows, they are design approximations of how your final design may look.
+• While our virtual 3D designs are as close as current technology allows, they are designed approximations of how your final design may look.
 Elements like colors, patterns, finishes, textures, and other details may not be 100% accurate due to limitations in computer displays, color fidelity, and rendering technology.
+Options implied or discussed such as paint colors, finishes, metal, stone, etc are NOT included in the contract unless written and priced accordingly on the final cost sheet for approval.